Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "How’d they get you to agree to that?"

-"Big-ass pension, dental plan, paycheck…" Dog grinned crookedly.
+"Big-ass pension, dental plan, paycheck..."
+Dog grinned crookedly.
 "Also, the lady running this joint’s a fox."

 "Also your clothes fit, you’re wearing actual boots, and you don’t smell like a hibernating bear," Allison pointed out.
 Dog laughed.